TotallyInformation/TotallyInformation.github.io/_nr_qa/extract_html_table.md

 ---
+title: 'How to extract a table from HTML'
+description: 'While Node-RED has some nodes for extracting data from HTML, the nodes are rather simplistic.
+Here is a quick way to extract the data from an HTML table element.'
+comments: true
 ---
-# How to extract a table from HTML
+{% include header.html %}

 While Node-RED has some nodes for extracting data from HTML, the nodes are rather simplistic.